 A pledge by Sajid Javid to review 2020’s changes to IR35 has backfired by irking contractor-voters ahead of general election 2019, rather than ingratiating himself or his party with them.

 Despite once backing a repeal of the rule (albeit before he entered politics), Mr Javid and his pledge have come under fire for what is being widely seen as his attempt to win Tory votes.

-His vow to review the changes follows near-identical pledges by the Lib Dems, Labour, the SNP and the Brexit Party, which have all either said they would review or repeal the changes.
+His vow to review the changes follows near-identical pledges by the Lib Dems, Labour, and the SNP, which have all either said they would review or repeal the changes.